 My dog has urate bladder stones.
 What are they?

-Dogs, like people, can develop a variety of bladder and kidney stones.
-Bladder stones (uroliths or cystic calculi), are rock-like formations of minerals that form in the urinary bladder, and are more common than kidney stones in dogs There may be a large, single stone or a collection of stones that range in size from sand-like grains to gravel. .
+Bladder stones (uroliths or cystic calculi) are rock-like formations of minerals that form in the urinary bladder and are more common than kidney stones in dogs.
+There may be a large, single stone or a collection of stones that range in size from sand-like grains to gravel.

-Other causes of urate bladder stones include liver diseases such as portosystemic shunts.
-In these situations, urate bladder stones may form if the urine is highly acidic or becomes extremely concentrated.
+There are two main causes of urate stones: a genetic defect in the metabolism of uric acid, which is most commonly seen in dalmatians, and a liver disease called a portosystemic shunt (abnormal blood vessel bypassing the liver).
 If urate bladder stones or crystals are diagnosed in a dog that is not a Dalmatian, the dog should be tested for the presence of a liver shunt.

 How common are urate bladder stones?